alexanderl19/zot.land/.github/README.md

 ## For advanced users

 Our subdomain are _CNAME_ records which map one domain name to another.
-You can actually point your mod.land to many different services like [Vercel][vercel] or [Netlify][netlify].
+You can actually point your zot.land to many different services like [Vercel][vercel] or [Netlify][netlify].

 ## Important